rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChiliFaithsSimple.rst

 Directions
 ----------

-1. In a medium high pan, fry beef and onions until meet is browned.
+1. In a medium high pan, fry beef and onions until meat is browned.
 2. Add beef and onions to slow cooker, stir in all other ingredients and set slow cooker to med and cook for at least 8 hours.